microsoft/Windows-DevRel/Tutorials/winui-local-ai/5-styling.md

-# Adding Style & Icon
+# Add Icon & Styling

-This section walks you through the process of enhancing the visual appeal of a XAML page and aligning it with modern Windows design standards.
-You begin by adding an icon to the application.
+This section you begin by adding an icon to the application.
 Then, you transform the look and feel of the page by applying styles and theme resources to UI elements like containers, buttons, and text.
 This transformation ensures that your app adheres to Windows design principles, offers a consistent user experience, and is easier to maintain and update.

-> **_Note:_** You can find a dedicated section discussing the approach to styling updates, along with the complete code, at the end of this article.

 ## Add Icon to App